BMW and Toyota extend technology ties -sources

 “I would bet that there will soon be BMW cars equipped with Toyota’s hybrid powertrains,” one of the sources said.

-The Japanese carmaker could then gain access to the carbon fiber joint venture with SGL (SGCG.DE), which produces cutting-edge lightweight materials that BMW aims to use on an industrial scale to mass produce its Megacity electric car, dubbed the i3.
+The Japanese carmaker could then gain access to the carbon fibre joint venture with SGL, which produces cutting-edge lightweight materials that BMW aims to use on an industrial scale to mass produce its Megacity electric car, dubbed the i3.

-Reporting by Irene Preisinger and Jan Schwartz, additional reporting by Christiaan Hetzner; Editing by David Hulmes